Loading like a frame brain, flying like an aeroplane, feeling like a space break one more time tonight.

 Just after midnight on January 8th, 2020, Iraqi Prime Minister Adil Abdul Mahdi received a direct warning from the Iranian Revolutionary Guard that an attack was imminent.

-The primary target at Al-Assad Air Base in Western Iraq, which housed nearly 2,000 U.S. service members.
+The primary target at Al-Assad Air Base in western Iraq, which housed nearly 2,000 U.S. service members.

-Iran's Islamic rebel.
+Iran's Islamic revolution.

-Oh yeah, I remember this, yeah.
+Oh, yeah, I remember this.

 Yeah, so five days later.